jekyll/minima/_posts/2021-05-13-competitive-programming.md

 Competitive programming is like solving puzzles, but with code.

 Any method or theorem I have learnt in the past may be applied.
-While most of the questions are centred on data structures and algorithms is tested, some questions require the application of number theory, geometry, statistics and game theory.
+While most of the questions are centred on data structures and algorithms, some questions require the application of number theory, geometry, statistics and game theory.
+At times, the challenge is see the applicable concept which may not be immediately obvious.

-It helps me to think creatively.
-For the less straightforward questions, I need to extract the abstract problem statement and think of a suitable approach to the problem.

 It helps me to code rigorously.
 Competitive programming scores are usually all or nothing, and I need to take care of all of the corner cases.
 I also need to be careful with implementation especially when my approach gets more complex.
 Wrong submissions almost always result in a small penalty.